agroal/agroal.github.io/docs.md

   * `idleValidationTimeout(Duration)` - A foreground validation is executed if a connection has been idle on the pool for longer than this duration.
 The default is zero, meaning that foreground validation is not performed.

+  * `validateOnBorrow(boolean)` - Since 2.3 this setting allows connection validation prior to acquisition (foreground validation) overriding any idle timeout.
+Because of the overhead of performing validation on every call, it's recommended to rely on idle validation instead.

   * `leakTimeout(Duration)` - The duration of time a connection can be held without causing a leak to be reported.
 The default is zero, meaning that Agroal does not check for connection leaks.

   * `validationTimeout(Duration)` - The interval between background validation checks.
 The default is zero, meaning background validation is not performed.